Secure the root user account

 Secure the openvpn administrative user account

 By default the OpenVPN Access Server comes configured with a user account called openvpn without a password set on it.
-That by itself is not a security issue because an account without a password set on it simply cannot be used to log on at all.
+That by itself is not immediately a security issue because an account without a password set on it normally cannot be used to log on at all, especially on the images we provide.
 You are expected to make your own password and set it on the openvpn user account to start logging in to the Admin UI and setting things up on the Access Server.
 So that is not the problem, but having an account with a predictable user name is of course not a good thing to have, especially when it's facing the Internet.
 And the openvpn user account is also a bootstrap account meaning it has special access privileges.
 For example it can bypass Google Authenticator and the authentication failure lockout policy.
 Therefore we recommend that one of the first things you do after setting up the OpenVPN Access Server is to create a new user for yourself and give it admin privileges.
 That will then be your administrative user account from that moment on.
 You can do this from the Admin UI under User Permissions by adding a user there.
 If you use local authentication you can set a password for the new account there as well.
 If you are using an external authentication system like PAM, RADIUS, or LDAP, remember to also add the account there as well so you can actually use it to log on to the Admin UI.
 Obviously test this first before proceeding with the next steps.

-passwd -d openvpn
+passwd -l openvpn

 If you want to take it a few steps further it is possible to completely erase all traces of this initial administrative account.
 To do that follow the steps outlined below.
 But we recommend that you only disable the account by removing its password, instead of removing it entirely from your Access Server.
 If you are using for example an LDAP server to authenticate users, and you change something on your LDAP server, like giving it a new IP address or changing the bind user's password, then nobody can log on at the Access Server's admin UI anymore.
 Including your administrative user that you created yourself.
 But the openvpn user can because it's a special bootstrap user that instead authenticates to the operating system.
 In such a case you can give the openvpn user a password again with the command passwd openvpn and you can log on to the Admin UI and make corrections to the LDAP authentication settings and get things running again.
 But if you want to continue with the steps to completely remove the openvpn account then do the following: